Culture of Denmark: Folklore

 Numerous Danish folktales contain a range of mythical figures such as trolls, elves, goblins and wights as well as figures from Nordic mythology like giants and lygtemænd (hobby lanterns).
 The nisse is a particularly well known legendary figure in Danish folklore, apparently dating back to pre-Christian times when it was believed there were household gods.
 Traditionally each farm had its own nisse living on the loft or in a stable.
 Dressed in grey with a pointed red cap, he was no taller than a 10-year-old boy.
 The nisse would be helpful if treated well, for instance by offering him a bowl of porridge with a clump of butter at night, but, failing good treatment, he could become quite troublesome and mean.

-Today, nisser are associated with Christmas, with some of them being portrayed as Santa Claus's helpers on Greendland.
+Today, nisser are associated with Christmas, with some of them being portrayed as Santa Claus's helpers on Greenland.
 Whilst the superstition regarding the nisse has faded, it is still traditional for households with children to pretend that a nisse lives in the attic, or elsewhere in the house, and to offer it porridge in December.
 The parents will then, for the duration of the month, play mischievous, but harmless, jokes on the children.
 The nisse also provides daily gifts, that are laid in a sock, which is hung op on a wall at the start of the month.